A Cubical Language for Bishop Sets: Perspective and outlook

+The published models of both OTT~\cite{altenkirch-mcbride:2006,altenkirch-mcbride-swierstra:2007} and XTT (both~\cite{sterling-angiuli-gratzer:2019} and the present paper) share an infelicitous interpretation of universes from the perspective of mathematics: universes are modeled by \emph{closed} inductive-recursive types, hence in the semantics there is a corresponding \emph{elimination principle} for the universe that proceeds by cases on whether a given code is (\eg) a dependent product type, a dependent sum type, the boolean type, \etc. This defect appears in both the syntax and semantics of OTT and XTT:\@ in the former case, because OTT is not a type theory \emph{per se} but rather a syntactical model construction, and in the latter, because we have explicitly added a type-case operator to the theory of XTT\@.

-The universes of OTT and XTT are \emph{not} of this kind: the existence of a code $\hat{A}$ for a type $A$ in these universes expresses not only the smallness of $A$, but also the fact that $A$ is either a dependent product, a dependent sum, an equation, or it is the booleans (etc.), and the same for all of $A$'s subterms.
-Therefore, a mathematical statement quantifying over elements $\hat{A}$ does \emph{not} have the right meaning, considering these additional assumptions on the form of the decoding of $A$; worse, there exist perverse functions \emph{out of} the universe which reflect on the encoding of types.
+The reason we view the closed universe semantics as infelicitous is that it changes the meaning of quantification over (\eg) algebraic structures in a way that is not really compatible with ordinary mathematical usage.
+The existence of a code $\hat{A}$ for a type $A$ in these universes expresses not only the smallness of $A$, but also the fact that $A$ is either a dependent product, a dependent sum, an equation, or it is the booleans (\etc), and the same for all of $A$'s subterms.
+Hence a mathematical statement quantifying over the elements of $\hat{A}$ does not have the right meaning when interpreted into such a model, considering these additional assumptions on the form of $A$.
+At the very least, a universe that is suitable for use by mathematicians should be characterized (up to equivalence) by some intrinsic property such as smallness or compactness, rather than by the syntactical form of the classified types.

-Some have suggested that ``parametric'' or uniform quantifiers may be used to avoid these pathologies, but it is quite easy to see that parametricity cannot be used to solve the fundamental problems.
-For instance, the perverse deduction ``If $A\to B$ is equal to $C \to D$, then $A$ is equal to $C$'' is \emph{not} ruled out by parametric quantification; of course, this deduction (a mathematical taboo) is the \emph{raison d'\^etre} for the non-standard universes of OTT/XTT as detailed in Section~\ref{sec:typecase}.
+As we have discussed in Section~\ref{sec:typecase}, the reason for internalizing the type-case principle in the syntax of XTT is to ensure that type constructors are \emph{internally injective}, a prerequisite for deciding type checking in the presence of boundary separation in OTT/XTT-style theories.\footnote{Note that we are referring to injectivity with respect to propositional equality, not judgmental equality; in any well-adapted type theory, one expects to have admissible injectivity up to judgmental equality.} Although it is obvious in \emph{syntax} that one could choose a less heavy-handed implementation of internal injectivity than type-case, \eg by adding constants witnessing the internal injectivity of each individual type constructor, we did not at the time believe that such a generalization would meaningfully enlarge the space of semantic models of XTT\@.